Professional Reviews

 Another perk is that you can pay extra for up to 100 GB of cloud storage — the other password managers on this list offer 1 GB per person at most.
 Keeper even allows you to buy up to 1 TB of KeeperChat storage, where you can save photos, videos, and other files in the Gallery section.

 Keeper Unlimited offers unlimited passwords on unlimited devices, secure password sharing, emergency access, and more.
-With our special 30% discount, it’s priced at $17.49 / year, which is a good deal.
-Keeper Family adds 5 licenses and 10 GB cloud storage, and it’s also available at a 30% discount, so you can get it for $37.49 / year.
-Keeper does offer a free plan, but it can only be used on 1 mobile device so won’t protect your Windows PC.
+With our special 30% discount, it’s priced at $2.92 / month, which is a good deal.
+Keeper Family adds 5 licenses and 10 GB cloud storage, and it’s also available at a 30% discount, so you can get it for $6.25 / month.
+Keeper does offer a free plan, but it can only be used on 1 mobile device (with a 10 record limit), so it won’t protect passwords on your Windows PC.
 Both Unlimited and Family users can buy add-ons like dark web monitoring and up to 100 GB of cloud storage.

 Bottom Line: